nastacio/nastacio.github.io/_posts/2024-03-12-pioneer-settler-town-planner.md

 Naturally, each pillar still needs to focus and specialize in its primary function, but within each pillar, smaller change flows require attention, too.

-Balance in that allocation across all levels is the recipe for sustained success.
+Balancing that allocation across all levels is the recipe for sustained success.

 Neglect the exploration of the new and innovation stalls.
 Neglect the elaboration of a promising activity and growth stalls.
-Ignore the day-to-day work management, and long-term becomes impossible.
+Ignore the day-to-day work management, and long-term success becomes impossible.

 That goes for individuals, too.